harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/test-configuration-options.md

 ## batchPerHost

 **What it is:** An integer, the maximum number of parallel connections per host that each Virtual User can make in a `http.batch()` call within a script.
-This option is similar to `batch`, except it restricts requests based on destinaion host.
+This option is similar to `batch`, except it restricts requests based on destination host.

 **How to set it:** `batchPerHost` in options or `--batch-per-host` as a command line flag, or `K6_BATCH_PER_HOST` as a environment variable